 Maine

-The state of Maine allows its residents to ride a side-by-side vehicle, given the vehicle is registered.
-You must not forget to register your vehicle every year and obtain the sticker.
-Apart from that, your ATV or UTV must be equipped with safety lights, turn signals, and other prerequisites listed above.
+Maine allows its residents to ride side-by-side vehicles, provided the vehicle is registered.
+You must register your vehicle every year and obtain the sticker.
+Your ATV or UTV must also be equipped with safety lights, turn signals, and other prerequisites listed above.

-Note: You can only ride your side-by-side on roads that have a speed limit of 45 mph or less.
+Note: You can only ride side-by-side on roads with a speed limit of 45 mph or less.

 Maryland

-Using a side-by-side vehicle is not allowed in Maryland unless you are doing so for farming activities.
+Using a side-by-side vehicle is prohibited in Maryland unless you are doing so for farming activities.
 Also, if you want to ride the vehicle only on your property, you are not required to get it registered.
-The basic crossing rules in this state are the same as the other states.
+The basic crossing rules in this state are the same as those in other states.

 Massachusetts

 Massachusetts strictly prohibits the use of a UTV or ATV on public roads.
 Make sure that your vehicle is registered with the state.
-Also, you may use the vehicle for crossing streets while following the standard rules.
+You may use the vehicle to cross streets while following the standard rules.

 Michigan

-Like many other states, Michigan does not allow the use of side-by-sides on public highways and roads.
-However, you can cross the roads in accordance with the standard rules, such as stopping and crossing at 90 degrees.
-Apart from that, you can make various modifications to your vehicle, as mentioned in the Bill of 5639, passed by the House.
+Like many other states, Michigan does not allow side-by-sides on public highways and roads.
+However, you can cross the roads following the standard rules, such as stopping and crossing at 90 degrees.
+Apart from that, you can modify your vehicle, as mentioned in Bill 5639, passed by the House.

 Minnesota